resolve109/study-aws-sa/aws-study-guide.md

   - Fully managed Business Intelligence (BI) service
   - Create dashboards and visualizations from multiple data sources
   - Can connect to data in Amazon OpenSearch Service, Redshift, Athena, RDS, etc.
+- **Access Control**:
+  - Provides fine-grained access control through its own system of users and groups
+  - Enables sharing dashboards with specific users and groups based on organizational roles
+  - Allows different levels of access (e.g., full access for management team, limited access for others)
+  - More flexible for dashboard sharing than relying solely on IAM roles

 ### Amazon Security Lake
 - **Key Features**: